This post was updated in February 2020.

 Do you remember when you were last denied for a job and didn’t receive interview feedback?
 How did that make you feel?
 Feedback improves the candidate experience because it helps them know where they are strong and where they need improvement.
 It also helps them learn what the employer sees when they look at their candidate profile.

 I try to give feedback throughout the hiring process, not just when it’s over.
-Keeping a steady communication flow is how you show someone you care about them as an individual and providing feedback is a great way to build further on that rapport.
+Keeping a steady communication flow is how you show someone you care about them as an individual, and providing feedback is a great way to build further on that rapport.
 I’ll even critique their resume in our first call and work with them to improve it.

 You’re dealing with real people, so treat them like you would want to be treated if you were in their shoes.
-Try to always leave the conversation on a good note so as to keep future opportunities open for both sides.
+Try always to leave the conversation on a good note so as to keep future opportunities open for both sides.